zhrispineda/Settings-watchOS/README.md

 ## Contributing
 Contributions such as pull requests that help make the app more accurate and better optimized are always welcome.

-Issues are also encourage to raise awareness to certain issues, inconsistencies, or questions about the project.
+Issues are also encouraged to raise awareness to certain issues, inconsistencies, or questions about the project.

 ## To Do
 - Make use of NSUserDefaults for saving and loading basic data